Welsh police officers take on Hollyoaks cast members in charity football match | ITV News

-Welsh police officers are to swap their uniforms for sports gear as they take on Hollyoaks cast members in a charity football match to show a “positive side” to policing.
+North Wales police officers are swapping their uniforms for sports gear as they take on Hollyoaks cast members in a charity football match to show a “positive side” to policing.

-The game between Wrexham Police FC, which is made up of members of North Wales Police who play off-duty, and the soap stars is to kick off on Sunday.
+The game, which kicks off today, is between Wrexham Police FC and the soap stars.

 “He’s a really lovely guy and was quite forthcoming and said we’ll play you,” the 37-year-old who is based in Wrexham said.